Top blog articles

 Leaks

-They are quite common, is normal to experience them if the structure of the roof expires, gets damaged and the repairs are not effective, etc. This causes leaks and therefore damp stains.
+They are quite common, and it is normal to experience them if the structure of the roof expires, gets damaged, and the repairs are not effective, etc. This causes leaks and, therefore, damp stains.

 These are easy to detect as they are found in the roof or in sections of the wall that coincide with the exterior plumbing.
 This type of dampness is not only attributed to leaks but also to leaks from existing pipes in walls or ceilings.